-- Communication and relations with shareholders, institutional investors and proxy advisors shall be conducted in accordance with the principles of transparency, truth and permanent, adequate, timely reporting.

-- The principle of non-discrimination and equal treatment is recognised for all shareholders who are in the same conditions and not affected by conflicts of interest or competence.

-- The rights and legitimate interests of all shareholders shall be protected.

-- Continuous, permanent communication with shareholders and investors shall be encouraged.

-- Reporting and communication channels shall be established with shareholders and investors to ensure compliance with these principles.
+- Communication and relations with shareholders, institutional investors and proxy advisors shall be conducted in accordance with the principles of transparency, truth and permanent, adequate, timely reporting. - The principle of non-discrimination and equal treatment is recognised for all shareholders who are in the same conditions and not affected by conflicts of interest or competence. - The rights and legitimate interests of all shareholders shall be protected. - Continuous, permanent communication with shareholders and investors shall be encouraged. - Reporting and communication channels shall be established with shareholders and investors to ensure compliance with these principles.

 The company's Audit and Compliance Committee is responsible for overseeing compliance with the rules and principles set out in the Policy on Communication and Relations with Shareholders, Institutional Investors and Proxy Advisors.
-Accordingly, the manager of the investor relations and communication department has reported to the Audit Committee on the work done in this respect.

-C.1.36 Indicate whether the external auditors have changed during the year.
-If so, name the incoming and outgoing auditors:
+Accordingly, the manager of the investor relations and communication department has reported to the Audit Committee on the work done in this respect ing (thousand l Company Group Total YES X NO C.1.37 State whether the firm of a than standard audit work work and the percentage its group: and if so, d leclare the a mount of the fees recei ved for such Explain any disagreement s with the ou utgoing audito or: YES NO X C.1.36 Indicate whether the exte incoming and outgoing aud s have chang ged during th e year.
+If s so, name the reported to the Addit Committee on the work do 110 111 11110 100000 by the auditors (%)